 ● Water-resistant outer layer

-Reykjavik’s hot water comes from both deep boreholes, which naturally contain varying concentrations of sulfur (first source of the smell) and geothermal plants.
-To remove oxygen from the water, a small amount of hydrogen sulfide (second source of the smell) is added.
+Reykjavik’s hot water comes from both deep boreholes, which naturally contain varying concentrations of sulfur (the first source of the smell), and geothermal plants.
+To remove oxygen from the water, a small amount of hydrogen sulfide (the second source of the smell) is added.
 Removing oxygen from the water helps prevent corrosion of the city’s water pipes.

 Gray Line Iceland has many Reykjavik City Tours, each focusing on a different aspect of this vibrant city.
 And that makes it easy to choose the perfect tour for you.

-● Reykjavík Beer & Brewery Tour is for the beer epicure that just can’t get enough of craft beers.
+● Cheers to Reykjavík Tour is for the beer epicure that just can’t get enough of craft beers.

-● Whales, Puffins, and Reykjavik and Whale Watching from Reykjavik tours are for nature & animal lovers that want a little more naturally with their city tour.
+● Whales, Puffins, and Reykjavik and Whale Watching from Reykjavik tours are for animal lovers that want a little more nature with their city tour.

 ● Nothing sets a romantic mood like a Northern Lights Cruise from Reykjavik.
 It’s perfect for couples.